Multi-factor Authentication (MFA) Vs. Two-factor Authentication (2FA): Understanding the Key Technical Differences

 What is Multi-factor Authentication (MFA)?

 The mechanism of multi-factor Authentication (MFA) is just like 2FA.
-However, it requires multiple methods of authentication from separate categories of authentication methods.
+However, multiple authentication methods from separate categories of authentication methods are required.
 This helps to ensure that a person seeking access to a system or information is who they claim to be and makes it more difficult for unauthorized users to gain access.
-Examples of authentication methods that can be used in MFA include user passwords, user security tokens, and fingerprints.
-By requiring more than one form of authentication, MFA provides an added layer of security.

 Factors Used for an MFA